The character sheet for Cytus II.

 - Small Name, Big Ego: Often proclaims himself to be the master of whatever activity he's participating in only to be shown up immediately.

 - Trapped in Villainy: His ultimate fate at the end of his chapter.
 Though he didn't plan for it, Diego uses the unceremonious killing of Zark to deliver the message to Joe that he can never escape his employment.
+Thankfully, within the larger story, he manages to come out on top after the Baro dissolves.

 Nora / 009 / Shizuka Shiino